-1. Preamble and Scope
+1. Preamble and area of application

 2.1 Kind and scope of the agreed performance are subject to the respective contract and to the GTC.